ChrisAntley1/Speak-to-Lichess/README.md

 3. Say your move in SAN format.
 For pieces and numbers, simply say the piece or number.
 For the letter portion of a square's coordinates, say a word that starts with that letter; for example "Eric" for "e" or "delta" for "d".
 Trying to say the letter itself will likely fail and is not recommended!
 NOTE: you can also use this "word that starts with desired letter" method to specify pieces if needed.

 4. The app will process your move and display it in SAN format below the text input box.
 Simply press enter to submit your move!
 If the move displayed is incorrect, you can try to dictate your command again, or you open the popup menu to see (and replace) the word that was incorrectly recognized.

-The popup menu will display your last spoken phrase as the speech software understood it (though slightly formatted).
-If the speech recognition software often hears a particular word that you are NOT trying to say, Speak to Lichess allows you to add this word to an exception list that will replace the word with the intended word or phrase.
-For example: tell the software to replace the word "ford" with "four".

-Speak to Lichess already replaces a number of words that cause issues (such as "ford").
-You can view, edit, and add words to the Replacement List in the options page.

 ### SAN Command Guide: